gordolio/shell-config/README.md

 shell-config
 ============

 This is my default shell config.
-It includes config for zsh and vim for cygwin and macos
+It includes config for fish, oh-my-fish, zsh, oh-my-zsh, vim, and MacVim.
+I mostly use MacOS, but I try to keep it cross platform for Linux, and Cygwin.